kubernetes-sigs/cluster-api/docs/proposals/20200506-conditions.md

 ```

 In other cases, the combination of `Reason` and `Severity` allows to detect when a failure is due to a catastrophic
-error or to other events that are transient or can be eventually remediated by an user intervention
+error or to other events that are transient or can be eventually remediated by a user intervention

 ```
 MachineReady=False, Reason=MachineNotHealthy, Severity=Error